 interface UserContext {

-sub: string; // stable user identifier
+sub: string; // stable user identifier from the IdP

 email: string;

-groups: string[]; // from IdP group claims
+groups: string[]; // group claims — the basis for downstream authz

-scope: string; // granted OAuth scopes
+scope: string; // OAuth scopes — the basis for tool routing

 }